mvan231/Scriptable/VSCO Recents/Readme.md

 This widget can display a random recent VSCO post from a specified user (URL passed as a widget parameter).

+Tap the widget, and you'll be directed to tbe post page.

 -----

 ### Setup